-This was one of the first guitars that I acquired with the intention of restoring it to its former glory.
-This was the 3rd guitar I purchased on eBay after my initial foray into the world of buying sight unseen after the purchase of my 1978 and 1976 Strats.
+This was the first guitar that I knowingly purchased as a restoration project.
+I had previously purchased my 1978 and 1976 Strats on eBay, and this would be my 3rd attempt at purchasing a guitar up for auction.
 I watched the auction carefully, prepared to jump in at the last minute thinking that this would somehow guarantee a winning bid.
 Unfortunately someone else had the same idea.

-A short time later, the winning bidder posted the guitar for sale again after making some modifications.
+A short time later, the previous winning bidder posted a modified version of the same guitar for sale.
 This time I was the winning bidder.
 I purchased the guitar for about $50 more than its previous selling price.
-After I received the guitar, I disassembled it and proceeded to ignore it for almost 14 years as I became a little too obsessed with adding more guitars to my collection.
+After I received the guitar, I disassembled it and promptly proceeded to ignore it for almost 14 years as I became a little too obsessed with adding other guitars to my collection.

-When the guitar reappeared for sale in the 2nd listing, it was now described as a 1974 model.
-The previous seller simply described it as “old.”
-The pickguard had now been replaced, and there was now a single pickup in the correct loaction.
-The pickup cover was missing, although it did appear to be broken in the previous listing.
+When the guitar reappeared for sale a 2nd time, it was described as a 1974 model.
+The first seller simply described it as “old.”
+This time around, the guitar had a nicer looking black pickguard.
+The old pickup had been replaced by a new single-coil pickup without a cover.
 The original knobs had been replaced with what appeared to be Telecaster style knobs, but everything else seemed the same as before.
 The 2nd seller did include a better photo of the fretboard, and it did look like it was in very nice condition.
-This is the actual description from the listing:
+Here is the actual description from the listing: